 Rooftop igloo dining locations

-You know those moments that make you feel like you’ve discovered a secret Paris?
-Well, dining in a rooftop igloo is definitely one of them!
 During my last visit with friends from Toulouse, we booked an igloo at Le Tout-Paris at Cheval Blanc (their winter Bar is called Celeste and it’s only open during winter), and I have to admit – I spent the first 15 minutes just admiring !
-The whole experience feels wonderfully surreal – you’re sitting in this cozy bubble, watching the twinkling Parisian skyline while staying toasty warm.

-Last winter, my sister and I tried the igloos at Le Perchoir Marais, and let me tell you – watching sunset over the rooftops of Paris is something special.
 Coming from Romania where winters are properly cold, I love how these places combine the cozy feeling of being wrapped in a warm blanket (which they provide!) with typically chic Parisian dining.
-Just remember to book way in advance.
-Now I mark my calendar for reservation openings like I’m booking Disneyland tickets!

-Ice skating rinks across Paris
+Ice skating rinkS across Paris

 The city sets up several other rinks throughout the holiday season – my current favorite is the charming one at Hôtel de Ville, where the medieval façade lit up with Christmas lights creates the perfect backdrop for evening skating.
-Pro tip: weekday mornings are surprisingly empty, and the light is perfect for photos.
-Most rinks offer skate rental and even small lockers for your belongings, making it easy to squeeze in a quick skating session between Christmas shopping!

 Can you imagine that some years ago, people were actually able to skate inside the Eiffel Tower??
 I found this video while researching and I was speechless!

-Location | Opening Hours | Prices | Special Features | Dates |
+| Location | Opening Hours | Prices | Special Features | Dates |

-Trocadéro Gardens Ice Rink | Mon-Thu: 12:00-22:00 / Fri-Sun: 11:00-23:00 | Adults: €15 /Children (5-12): €12 / Skate rental: €5 | / Eiffel Tower views / Hot chocolate stand / Beginners’ area | Dec 15, 2024 – Jan 5, 2025 |
+| Trocadéro Gardens Ice Rink | Mon-Thu: 12:00-22:00 / Fri-Sun: 11:00-23:00 | Adults: €15 /Children (5-12): €12 / Skate rental: €5 | / Eiffel Tower views / Hot chocolate stand / Beginners’ area | to be confirmed |

-Grand Palais Éphémère | Daily: 10:00-00:00 / Late sessions until 2am (Fri-Sat) | Standard: €29 / Evening ticket: €35 / Children under 12: €19 | Largest indoor rink / DJ sessions / Restaurant overlooking ice | Dec 13, 2024 – Jan 8, 2025 |
+| Grand Palais Éphémère | Daily: 10:00-00:00 / Late sessions until 2am (Fri-Sat) | Standard: €29 / Evening ticket: €35 / Children under 12: €19 | Largest indoor rink / DJ sessions / Restaurant overlooking ice | Dec 13, 202 – Jan 8, 2026 |

-Hôtel de Ville | Mon-Fri: 11:00-21:00 / Weekends: 10:00-22:00 | Free entry / Skate rental: €7 | Historic backdrop / Free skating lessons (mornings) / Locker service | Dec 18, 2024 – Jan 3, 2025 |
+| Hôtel de Ville | Mon-Fri: 11:00-21:00 / Weekends: 10:00-22:00 | Free entry / Skate rental: €7 | Historic backdrop / Free skating lessons (mornings) / Locker service | to be confirmed |

-BHV Marais Rooftop | Wed-Sun: 14:00-20:00 | Entry + skates: €20 / Children: €15 | / Rooftop views / Heated rest area / Mulled wine bar | Dec 1, 2024 – Jan 15, 2025 |
+| BHV Marais Rooftop | Wed-Sun: 14:00-20:00 | Entry + skates: €20 / Children: €15 | / Rooftop views / Heated rest area / Mulled wine bar | to be confirmed |

-La Défense Winter Park | Daily: 11:00-20:00 | Adults: €10 / Students: €8 / Skate rental: €5 | Synthetic ice / Christmas market nearby / Skating aids for kids | Dec 8, 2024 – Dec 30, 2024 |
+| La Défense Winter Park | Daily: 11:00-20:00 | Adults: €10 / Students: €8 / Skate rental: €5 | Synthetic ice / Christmas market nearby / Skating aids for kids | to be confirmed |

 Important Notes: